 If lactic acidosis is suspected, discontinue TRIJARDY XR and institute general supportive measures in a hospital setting.
 Prompt hemodialysis is recommended.

 JARDIANCE is indicated to reduce the risk of cardiovascular (CV) death plus hospitalization for heart failure in adults with heart failure and reduced ejection fraction; and reduce the risk of CV death in adults with type 2 diabetes mellitus and established CV disease.

 JARDIANCE, TRADJENTA and TRIJARDY XR are indicated as adjuncts to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus.

-JARDIANCE and TRADJENTA are not recommended for patients with type 1 diabetes or for the treatment of diabetic ketoacidosis.
+TRADJENTA is not recommended in patients with type 1 diabetes or for the treatment of diabetic ketoacidosis.

 TRADJENTA and TRIJARDY XR have not been studied in patients with a history of pancreatitis, and it is unknown if using TRADJENTA or TRIJARDY XR increases the risk of developing pancreatitis in these patients.